chenlwilson/data-structures/README.md

-# data-structures
+# data-structures:
+implementation of
+- stack
+- queue
+- linked list
+- doubly linked list
+- graph
+- set
+- tree
+- binary search tree
+- hash table

 This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.